 Bill Murray has become a regular collaborator with Wes Anderson over the years, and looking at the numerous meaty roles the filmmaker hands over for Murray to embody, it's easy to see why.
 While Murray appears in numerous Anderson films—in fact, with the exception of Anderson's debut Bottle Rocket, he's appeared in every single one—it's his earliest films with Anderson that provided him with his most memorable characters, such as Rushmore‘s Herman J. Blume.

-Depressed and receding into alcoholism, Blume is a lonely man who needs something to occupy him and hold his interest.
-Enter: Max Fischer, the wonder boy of Rushmore who immediately wins Blume over his charisma, intelligence, and outgoing nature.
+Depressed and receding into alcoholism, Blume needs something to occupy him and hold his interest.
+Enter: Max Fischer, the wonder boy of Rushmore who wins Blume over by his charisma, intelligence, and outgoing nature.

-Comedically appearing at first to be the teenage Max's sidekick in the film—delivering his letters, following his instructions—Blume eventually becomes Max's rival, with both of them attempting to win their mutual love interest's favor.
+Appearing as the teenage Max's sidekick in the first act of the film, Blume grows into Max's rival, with both of them attempting to win their mutual love interest's favor.

-A prime example of the old adage “Money doesn't buy happiness,” the poor guy has nothing going for him, and you wholeheartedly begin to think he deserves to win just once after years of continuous disappointment in life.
+A prime example of the old adage “Money doesn't buy happiness,” the poor guy has nothing going for him, making you realize he deserves to win just once after years of continuous disappointment in life.
 Though an early Anderson creation, Murray's Blume remains the most nuanced and complex of his characters, and one you feel complete sympathy for throughout the film.
-He’s funny and tragic, a delicate balance act few actors can pull off as well as Murray regularly does.
+He’s funny and tragic, a delicate balance act few actors can pull off as well as Murray.

 Still, despite being the product of another creator, it's startling how well Mr. Fox fits the mold of a quintessential Anderson character.
-He's bold, charming, talented, larger than life—essentially, everything you'd imagine his voice actor, George Clooney, would be as a stop-motion animated fox.
+He's bold, charming, talented, and larger than life (IE, everything you'd imagine his voice actor, George Clooney, would be as a stop-motion animated fox).

 At the start of Fantastic Mr. Fox, Fox appears as the archetypal gentleman thief—calm, cool, and sophisticated, he's able to balance his idyllic home life and marriage to his wife, Felicity (Meryl Streep) with his career as a professional thief.
 All that changes when Felicity becomes pregnant, and asks Fox to settle down and find a safer career for the sake of their family.
 The noble Fox agrees at first (for about 12 fox years, anyway), until the urge to return to his adventurous days becomes too strong, putting his entire anthropomorphic animal community in jeopardy as a result.

 In a lot of ways, Fox embodies many of the traits of middle-aged men struggling to come to terms with their encroaching winter years.
 Deep down in his heart, he wants to be the supportive family man, but he needs one last thrill in his life before he's able to settle down.
-For that reason alone — never mind how endlessly cool this suit-wearing, wolf-fearing, sly fox really is — he earns a distinguished spot on this list as one of the best Anderson characters to date.
+For that reason alone — never mind how awesome this suit-wearing, wolf-fearing, sly fox is — he earns a distinguished spot on this list as one of the best Anderson characters to date.

-The namesake for Anderson's film of the same name, Gene Hackman's Royal Tenenbaum is very similar to many of the other complex, absent father figures similarly on this list.
-Like Steve Zissou, he's selfish, narcissistic, and largely unsympathetic, but Hackman manages to give enough life and eccentricity to his character that makes him so difficult to fully hate, and also making him an incredibly complex human being.
+The namesake for Anderson's film of the same name, Gene Hackman's Royal Tenenbaum resembles many of the other complex, absent father figures also on this list.
+Like Steve Zissou, he's selfish, narcissistic, and unsympathetic, but Hackman manages to give enough life and eccentricity to his character that makes him so difficult to hate.

-Royal isn't necessarily a good guy by any stretch of the word, but he isn't an altogether bad guy, either.
-If anything, like many people, he simply doesn't fit adequately within the framework of a conventional father figure.
-He's rude, crass, and completely irresponsible—he takes his kids to illegal dog fights—and when he starts to see the damage he's done to both his children and to his wife (Anjelica Huston), he seeks to make it right.
+From being a “good guy” by any stretch of the imagination, Royal he isn't an altogether bad guy, either.
+If anything, like many people, he doesn't fit within the framework of a conventional father figure.
+He's rude, crass, and irresponsible—he takes his kids to illegal dog fights—and when he starts to see the damage he's done to both his children and to his wife (Anjelica Huston), he seeks to make it right.
 A complicated person deep down, Hackman's Royal is a perfect stand-in for every complicated parental figure out there—he's not perfect, but he's human—and in the end, manages to once again atone for his past mistakes with his family and improve each of their positions in life before passing away.

-It was a perfect final role for the always brilliant Hackman to take on before retiring, and what's more, Royal leaves behind probably the best tombstone in all of film, reading “Died tragically rescuing his family from the wreckage of a destroyed sinking battleship,” going out in Royal's signature over-the-top fashion.
+It was a perfect final role for Hackman to take on before retiring, and what's more, Royal leaves behind one of the best tombstones in all of film, reading “Died tragically rescuing his family from the wreckage of a destroyed sinking battleship,” going out in Royal's signature over-the-top fashion.

-Klaus Daimler (Played by Willem Dafoe in “The Life Aquatic With Steve Zissou”)
+Klaus Daimler (“The Life Aquatic With Steve Zissou”)

-He doesn't exactly make it easy, but it's hard to dislike Willem Dafoe's impish, sycophantic little second-in-command, Klaus Daimler.
-The right-hand man to Captain Zissou, his constant attempts to command the same level of respect as his captain often goes unmet (perhaps because he so fully idolizes Zissou and fails to see how little respect Steve actually receives from others).
+He doesn't make it easy, but it's hard to dislike Willem Dafoe's impish, sycophantic little second-in-command, Klaus Daimler.
+The right-hand man to Captain Zissou, his constant attempts to command the same level of respect as his captain often goes unmet (perhaps because he idolizes Zissou and fails to see how little respect Steve commands from others).

-In essence, Klaus is pretty much the Dwight Schrute of the Belafonte, a man whose full-fledged devotion and love for his captain goes beyond simple loyalty and borders on kiss-assery.
-When he sees others vying for Steve's affection or perceives them as meaning harm in some way to Steve, he takes an instant dislike to them or views them as competition — as is the case initially with Ned (Owen Wilson), Steve's long-lost son.
+In essence, Klaus is pretty much the Dwight Schrute of the Belafonte, a man whose full-fledged devotion and love for his captain goes beyond simple loyalty.
+When he sees others vying for Steve's affection or perceives them as meaning harm in some way to Steve, he takes an instant dislike to them or views them as competition — as is the case with Ned (Owen Wilson), Steve's long-lost son.

-It's easy to dismiss Klaus as some sort of Smee-inspired comedic sidekick in the first act, but the second half of the film develops his and Steve's relationship further, with Steve seemingly starting to realize and appreciate Klaus's dedication and years of loyalty.
-Throughout the film, it's actively difficult to hate Klaus—his nonstop attempts to win Steve over and his hatred of being left out seeming like a small child constantly trying to get the attention of his parents.
+It's easy to dismiss Klaus as some sort of Smee-inspired comedic sidekick in the first act, but the second half of the film develops his and Steve's relationship further, with Steve seeming to realize and appreciate Klaus's dedication and years of loyalty.
+Throughout the film, it's difficult to hate Klaus—his nonstop attempts to win Steve over and his hatred of being left out, seeming like a small child trying to get the attention of his parents.